 Photograph 1: 47 Laboratory Model 4706 Gaincard and Power Humpty

-For more information about this kit, see the Users Guide for the Non-Inverted LM3886 Chipamp Kit - (PDF 280KB).
-The amplifier circuit of the LM3886 chipamp is shown below in Figure 1.
+For detailed information about this non-inverting LM3886 amplifier circuit, the PCB and implementation, see the Users Guide for Non-Inverted LM3886 Kit - (PDF 280KB).
+For reference, the amplifier circuit from the above users guide is shown below in Figure 1.

 Construction - LM3886 Chip Amplifier (Gainclone) Kit

-Photograph 2: LM3886 IC Amplifier Assembled PCB with heasink
+Photograph 4: LM3886 IC Amplifier Assembled PCB with Heasink

-Photograph 4 below shows the underside of the Chip Amplifier.
+Photograph 6 below shows the underside of the LM3886 chip amplifier build.
 I twisted all the AC wires together and for obvious reasons, I kept the RCA inputs and amplifier PCB close together and far away from the AC.
 In the Photograph, you can also see the star grounding.
-I had some left over real estate so one could easily fit this amp into a smaller enclosure.
-On the front is a small power switch with a built-in LED that is run off of the power supply board.
+The chassis turned out to be quite a bit larger than required so one could easily fit this amp into a smaller enclosure.
+The chassis and heatsinks are both larger than required so I did not bother to add ventilation the chassis as it would not be necessary.
+However, if you use smaller heatsinks, be sure to provide airflow around them for cooling.
+On the front of the gainclone amplifier build is a small power switch with a built-in LED that is run off of the power supply board.

 Sound - LM3886 Chip Amplifier (Gainclone) Kit

-When I fired it up for the first time, I was immediately surprised with how much power was available, the level of detail and the nice bass response.
-It sounded much better than I was expecting and much better than it should considering the simplicity and low cost.
-Initially, I thought it sounded a little bright, but after about 12 hours the sound became more relaxed.
+When I fired up the DIY LM3886 gainclone amplifier build for the first time, I was immediately struck with how much power was available, the level of detail and the nice bass response.
+The LM3886 gainclone amplifier build sounded far better than I was expecting and much better than it should considering the simplicity and the fact that I used inexpensive components and a 160VA supply.